glromeo/esbuild-sass-plugin/README.md

 });
 ```

-### CACHING
+### Caching

-It greatly improves the performance in incremental builds or watch mode.
+Chaching greatly improves the performance in incremental builds or watch mode.

-It has to be enabled with `cache: true` in the options.
+It must be enabled with `cache: true` in the options.

-You can pass your own map instead of true if you want to recycle it across different builds.
+You can pass your own map instead of `true` if you want to recycle it across different builds.
 ```javascript
 const pluginCache = new Map();